HL7-DaVinci/pdex-formulary-sample-data/README.md

 # Documentation

 The application code is documented with [YARD](https://github.com/lsegal/yard#yard-yay-a-ruby-documentation-tool).
-You can check the [code documentation](#stub) to quickly get familiar with the code base.
+You can check the [code documentation](https://hl7-davinci.github.io/pdex-formulary-sample-data/) to quickly get familiar with the code base.

-## Updating the Documentation

-The [code documentation](#stub) is published to github pages and the `docs` directory of the `master` branch is used pull the latest generated YARD files.

-After any change has been made on the master branch, run the following commands (on the master branch) to update the documentation:
+>> __P.S.__ Contributors, we will be super grateful if you document your new code.
+This will greatly improve the documentation of this app.

+Run the following command to (re)generate the documentation files:

 ```
 rake yard:build
-git commit -am 'Updated yard docs'
-rake yard:publish
 ```
+## Updating the Documentation

+The [code documentation](https://hl7-davinci.github.io/pdex-formulary-sample-data/) is published to github pages and the `doc` directory of the `master` branch is used pull the latest generated YARD files.

+There's a github workflow configured to automatically deploy the documentation to github page with any changes on the `master` branch.
 # Contributions

 Contributions are welcome.
 Feel free to open an issue on this repo [issue tracker](https://github.com/HL7-DaVinci/pdex-formulary-sample-data/issues) to report a bug, ask specific questions about this project, or propose a new feature/feature enhancement.
 Make sure to label your issue with the appropriate tag.